schrotie/bindom/README.md

 You can also always do `object.objPropA = 'x'`.
 This will invoke `node.setAttribute('data-dom-attribute', 'x')`.
-All this also works if you bind the same object property to several nodes, but the getter will return an array, then.
+All this also works if you bind the same object property to several nodes.
+In this case the getter will return the value of the "first" bound element.

 This works exactly the same with property and text bindings.